calmm-js/documentation/introduction-to-calmm.md

 expression as a whole.
 However, once a control is mounted, the function is invoked and the control as a whole is allowed to perform side-effects.

-In Calm^2 we choose to keep the bulk of VDOM expressions referentially transparent.
+In Calm^2 we choose to keep VDOM expressions referentially transparent.
 Note that basic observable combinators are referentially transparent and so is the act of creating a lensed atom.
 By keeping VDOM expressions referentially transparent, we gain important benefits such as being able to cache VDOM and being able to compose VDOM and components liberally.

 ## Putting it all together